HalesKB/HalesKB/README.md

 ## Hey!
 I'm Haley.

-I'm a fresh-faced developer having just finished Le Wagon's two-month bootcamp.
+I'm a freshly minted developer having just finished Le Wagon's two-month bootcamp.
 Before that, I was learning through Harvard's free computer science course: CS50.
 I've been living in and around Tokyo for 6 years now, and I'm currently job hunting!

 My next project is a perfumery formulation app.